Dawson, Gaines, Garza and Lynn District Court Plan

 Professionally perform duties and responsibilities of a licensed attorney for the State of Texas; and

-Complete annually such Continuing Legal Education programs as required by the Texas Judicial Council and requirements of the 106th Judicial District for attorneys representing indigent accused persons, which shall include at least ten (10) hours of Continuing Legal Education in handling criminal cases.
+Complete annually such Continuing Legal Education programs as required by the Texas Judicial Council and requirements of the 106th Judicial District for attorneys representing indigent accused persons, which shall include at least six (6) hours of Continuing Legal Education in handling criminal cases.
+Exceptions may be made, at the sole discretion of the Judge who appoints the attorney, based on attorney experience.

 The District Judge may replace an attorney if the appointed attorney does not make an effort to contact the defendant by the end of the first working day or does not interview the defendant as soon as possible, or may sanction said attorney for violation of those provisions.
 At any time, at the judge’s discretion, the District Judge may replace an appointed attorney for incompetency or in the interest of justice.